jakewvincent/texmagic.nvim/README.md

 * `TeXMagicSelectedProgram`: returns the name and source of the selected TeX program (if any was selected)
 * `TeXMagicConfigFound`: returns a boolean indicating whether any user-provided build engines were found
 * `TeXMagicLoaded`: returns the status of the plugin (if loaded, returns `1`)

+## ☑️ To do
+- [X] Allow for build processes to be specified by the user and given a name that the magic comment can point to
+- [ ] Make documentation
+- [ ] Allow plugin to be restarted and TexLab's build settings to be reloaded without closing file, e.g. in the event that a magic comment is added or changed

 ## 🔗 Links
 * [TexLab LSP server](https://github.com/latex-lsp/texlab)